• Skip to primary navigation

 Instructions

-• Place the okra on the wooden skewer.
-I used two skewers side by side and threaded each okra on in two spots to give it more stability when turning on the grill.
+• Place the okra on the skewers or lay flat them flat on a vegetable grill grate - being careful to leave room between each okra and no overlapping.
+I used two skewers side by side and threaded each okra on in two spots.
+This will give you more stability when turning them on the grill.

 • Grill okra for about 2-3 minutes on each side or just until some grill marks are showing on the okra.
 Remove from Grill.
 Squeeze fresh lime juice on top of the grilled okra.